-The unemployment rate was unchanged at 5.3% in July, or about 8.3 million people.
-The underemployment rate slipped 10.4%, and the labor force increased by about 69,000 people.
-The underemployment rate includes discouraged workers, or people who want to work, but who have given up looking.
-It also includes people marginally attached to the labor force and people employed part time who want to work full time.
+The underemployment rate includes discouraged workers or people who want to work but have given up looking.
+It also includes people marginally attached to the labor force and people employed part-time who want to work full-time.

-The Fed has a dual mandate: to maximize employment consistent with price stability.
-While the health of the labor market is partially described by the unemployment rate, that isn’t the only indicator that matters.
+The Fed has a dual mandate to maximize employment consistent with price stability.
+While the health of the labor market is partially indicated by the unemployment rate, it isn’t the only indicator that matters.

 Implications for mortgage REITs

 Changing unemployment is a double-edged sword for REITs.
-Some REITs, like non-agency REITs, bear credit risk, and an improving economy is good news for them.
-Others, like agency REITs, primarily bear interest-rate risk, and they are vulnerable to a hawkish Fed.
+Some REITs, such as non-agency REITs, bear credit risk, and an improving economy is good news for them.
+Others, such as agency REITs, primarily bear interest rate risk, and they’re vulnerable to a hawkish Fed.

 Levered agency mortgage REITs such as Annaly Capital Management (NLY), MFA Financial (MFA), and American Capital Agency (AGNC) are probably the most sensitive to short-term interest rates.
-The repurchase agreements they use to finance their balance sheets are fixed to LIBOR, which is heavily influenced by the federal funds rate.
+The repurchase agreements they use to finance their balance sheets are fixed to LIBOR (Intercontinental Exchange London Interbank Offered Rate), which is heavily influenced by the federal funds rate.

-Non-agency mortgage REITs like Two Harbors (TWO) tend to use less leverage, so they are less affected than the others.
-Real estate companies like Colony Financial (CLNY) are affected most by improving credit.
-Investors interested in broad exposure to the mortgage REIT sector should look at the iShares Mortgage Real Estate ETF (REM).
+Non-agency mortgage REITs such as Two Harbors Investment (TWO) tend to use less leverage, so they’re less affected than others.
+Real estate companies such as Colony Financial (CLNY) are affected most by improving credit.
+Investors interested in broad exposure to the mortgage REIT sector may wish to look at the iShares Mortgage Real Estate ETF (REM).